k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 **Task Groups** — Tasks are organized into logical groups by domain, team, or use case, with collapsible group navigation that makes it fast to find the right task without sifting through a flat list.

-**Task Search and AI Assistance ** — An expanded search window in addition to an optional AI agent lets users describe what they need in plain language.
-It finds the matching task and pre-populates execution parameters automatically, reducing setup errors for non-experts.

 **Execution Dashboard** — A unified operations center gives each user a complete view of their task activity — history, in-progress runs, and scheduled executions — with the **ability to rerun any previous execution directly from the UI**.

 ### How Simplified Tasks Work